rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 		  DocumentRoot /var/www/vhosts/vh2
 		</VirtualHost>

-4. Running "httpd –S" reports an error stating "Warning: DocumentRoot [/etc/httpd/var/www/vhosts/vh2] does not exist"
+4. Running "httpd &ndash;S" reports an error stating "Warning: DocumentRoot [/etc/httpd/var/www/vhosts/vh2] does not exist"

 This specific error indicates that the directory specified as containing the website files for the vh2.example.com virtual host does not exist, or that Apache cannot access it.
 Similar errors can appear for any of the file paths specified in a virtual host configuration, such as the paths to the virtual host's log files.

 To fix, make sure you created the directory.
 If you definitely created it, check there are no mistakes in the DocumentRoot directive.
 A common mistake is to miss out the path's initial "/".
-Leaving out the "/" instructs Apache to read the path – the DocumentRoot path in this case - as a relative path.
+Leaving out the "/" instructs Apache to read the path &ndash; the DocumentRoot path in this case - as a relative path.
 That is, as a path relative to the main Apache configuration's ServerRoot path.

 As there are several ways in which this error is often created, we've created an example of just one of them.
 In the example below, you'll see that the path for the DocumentRoot in the first virtual host starts with a "/" but the second one does not.
 This makes Apache read the DocumentRoot path for vh2.example.com as an extension of the default webserver's ServerRoot path /etc/httpd/ to create a DocumentRoot path of /etc/httpd/var/vhosts/vh2.